gaybro8777/census_topic_crawler/README.md

 When the above command is executed, the output will be written to the specified filename.

 **Note: the format of the site may change.
-If the layout changes, it is not guaranteed that this bot will not encounter errors as a result.**
+If the layout changes, it is not guaranteed that this bot completely execute without errors.**

 ### Topic Information Loader
 Some scripts to load that information into a new field in an existing topic index and query that index to test the results of the changes.
 These files are contained in the `elastic_scripts` directory of the repository (along with an additional README).